-What are the significant, Who is at Control measures Ri sk Ra ting What additional control measures can be put in vised Ratin (the foreseeable, hazards? e dangers that can cause harm) Risk?
+What are the significant, Who is at Control measures Ris sk Ra ting What additional control measures can be put in vised Ratin Risk (the foreseeable, hazards? dangers that can cause harm) Risk?
 L S R place to reduce the risk further?
 L S R 1.
 Potential transmission to clinically vulnerable staff and pupils Guidance is available in the Actions for schools during the Coronavirus Outbreak All members of school community Ensure that there is an understanding that: The UK Clinical Review Panel has recommended that no children and young people under the age of 18 should be considered CEV and under-18s should be removed from the Shielded Patient List.
 The chief executive of the UK Health Security Agency and head of NHS Test and Trace has written to parents of these children to inform them.
 Children and young people previously considered CEV should attend school and should follow the same COVID-19 guidance as the rest of the population.
 However, if advised to isolate or reduce their social contact by their specialist, due to the nature of their medical condition or treatment, rather than because of the pandemic, they should continue to follow the advice of their specialist.
 Unless they are CEV, encourage parents/carers and staff to follow the guidance that applies to everyone Clinically extremely vulnerable (CEV) people are advised, as a minimum, to follow the same guidance as everyone else.
 It is important that everyone adheres to this guidance, but CEV people may wish to think particularly carefully about the additional 2 4 8

-What are the significant, Who is at Control measures Ris k Ra ting What additional control measures can be put in vised Ratin foreseeable, hazards? (the dangers that can cause harm) Risk?
-Control measures L S R place to reduce the risk further?
+What are the significant, Who is at Control measures Ris k Ra ting What additional control measures can be put in vised Ratin Risk foreseeable, hazards? (the dangers that can cause harm) Risk?
+L S R place to reduce the risk further?
 L S R precautions they can continue to take.
-Further information can be found in the guidance on protecting people who are CEV from COVID-19 .
-Conduct an Individual Risk Assessment to help identify any additional action that needs to be taken to mitigate risks for any CEV members of staff or anyone with risk factors which make them more vulnerable to Covid 19.
-This includes pregnant members of staff.
+If staff were previously identified as being CEV, they are advised to continue to follow the guidance contained in Coronavirus: how to stay safe and help prevent the spread In some circumstances, staff may have received personal advice from their specialist or clinician on additional precautions to take and they should continue to follow that advice.
+Whilst individual risk assessments are not required, employers are expected to discuss any concerns that people previously considered CEV may have.
 Work in partnership with local BAME and/or faith communities to reinforce individual and household risk reduction strategies relevant to the school community PHE review of the impact of Covid-19 on BAME groups The school will continue to assess the health and safety risks to staff and meet their equality duties as per their local procedures.
 Governors and leaders should pay regard to the wellbeing of all staff including the headteacher.
 Schools should ensure they have explained to all staff the measures they are proposing putting in place and involve all staff in that process.
-While members of these groups are no longer required to shield, the school should appreciate
+All pregnant workers must undertake a workplace risk assessment with their employer and/or their